aslepyan/CompressiveTactileSubsampling/README.md

 * `realTimeSRCSimu.m` is used to determine the accuracy of classification of full-raster tactile images in the simulation;
 * `realTimePlot.m` is used to plot all relevant figures related to this application.

-### Rotator
-The folder `code\rotator` is for the application of fast detection of the pressure of a hard rotator on the sensor in varied frequencies.
-Firstly, you can directly use our data, or you need to collect the tactile images of hard rotator by using the file `SubsamplingControl.m` with the binary subsampling mode.
-Then, run each section of `rot.m` to process the subsampled data of the rotator and plot the single-sided amplitude spectrums shown in the paper.
-* The file `rot.m` analyzes the subsampled data of the rotator at different speeds (or frequencies) and generates the single-sided amplitude spectrums.

-### Ricochet Angle
-The folder `code\instant_angle` is for the demo of tracking the instant angle of incidence of a bouncing ball.
-You can directly run the file `instant_angle.m` to see the tracking animation.
-* `instant_angle.m` is the main code for this demo;
-* `com.m` is a helper function that calculates the center of mass (COM) of the bouncing object;
-* `nameTransfer.m` is a helper function that converts the names for visualization.

-### Insole
-The folder `code\insole` is for the demo of tactile images from an insole.
-You can check the subsampled and reconstructed images via `insoleVis.m`.

 ### Generalizability
 The folder `code\reconstruction` is also for the application of reconstruction of collected subsampled tactile data from objects that are not used to train a learned dictionary.
 Firstly, collect some subsampled tactile images of your daily objects (e.g. keys or toothbrushes) by using the file `SubsamplingControl.m` explained above.
 Then, with the trained dictionary, recover the subsampled images using the above file `dictRecovery1.m`.
 Last, run `genReconAccPlot.m` to calculate the accuracies of the reconstructed images and plot some relevant figures shown in the paper.
 To prove the generalizability of our methods, the objects used to do the subsampling have NOT been used to train the learned dictionary for subsampled image recovery.
 Notice that the code responsible for the reconstruction of subsampled images allows the reconstruction of simulated images, which are raw subsampled images with horizontal or vertical locomotion.
 * The file `genReconAccPlot.m` calculates the accuracies of the reconstructed images and plots some relevant figures.

+### Rotator
+The folder `code\rotator` is for the application of fast detection of the pressure of a hard rotator on the sensor in varied frequencies.
+Firstly, you can directly use our data, or you need to collect the tactile images of hard rotator by using the file `SubsamplingControl.m` with the binary subsampling mode.
+Then, run each section of `rot.m` to process the subsampled data of the rotator and plot the single-sided amplitude spectrums shown in the paper.
+* The file `rot.m` analyzes the subsampled data of the rotator at different speeds (or frequencies) and generates the single-sided amplitude spectrums.

 ## Citation
 ```